ThKrypt/QualCoder/07-Coding-Text.md

 * Shortcut H. Press h will hide and unhide the top section of controls on the screen.
 This provides a bigger area to view the text and to code.

-* Shortcut i.
-Press i when on a coded section to mark that code as important.
+* Shortcut I. Press i when on a coded section to mark that code as important.
 Useful for identifying exemplars.
 Important marks can be removed by right-click and selecting Remove important mark.
 Important marked codes are bolded.

+* Shortcut U. Press u to unmark one or more codes at a clicked text position.
+(QC Release 3.4)

+* Shortcut V. Press v to code selected text with a new code made from the selected text.
+Also called *in vivo* coding.

 * Ctrl Z. Restores the last coding that was unmarked.